JanSharp/FactorioModsManager/README.md

 * If `<DeleteNoLongerMaintainedReleases>` is true,
   * The releases marked as not maintained should not exist in `<ModsPath>`.
     If they do, the program deletes them
+* If `<DeleteOldReleases>` is true,
+  * Every release that is either a no longer maintained factorio version or no physically exists on the portal gets deleted

 # Installation